perama-v/GoL2/README.md

     - Implement ERC-721 to hold the unique 'receipt of participation'
     - Restrict the `give_life_to_cell` function to token holders only and restrict quantity of this action per person.
-    - Assess the size of the grid.
-With wrapping 32 feels okay, giving 1024 cells.
-More size increases the chance that the grid is 'hard to keep alive' for the participants.
-Too small and it may be too dense for interesting activity.